Precious-OS/ANA-500/README.md

 -Logistic Regression
 -Decision Tree
 -T-test
+-DNN
+-LSTM
+-MLP

 Technology Used
 -Python
 -Jupyter Notebook

 Project Description
-- Seeking to examine relationship and impact of access to counseling to smoking prevalence and drug experimentation
+- Access to counseling services may influence smoking habits and drug experimentation, yet the extent of this impact is not clearly understood.
+This study aims to investigate whether access to counseling can effectively reduce the prevalence of smoking and drug experimentation, particularly among adolescents, by providing education, support, and healthy coping mechanisms.
+Identifying the potential barriers to counseling access and addressing the associated stigma are also critical components of this exploration.